rproskuryakov/rproskuryakov.github.io/content/posts/embedding-storage-computation-architecture.md

 ## Basics of Big Data Architecture and Why Does It Matter?

-### System Layers

-layers, highlight storage and processing,
+System layers: layers, highlight storage and processing,

-### Lambda Architecture

-how lambda affect embeddings
+Lambda architecture: how lambda affect embeddings

-### Kappa Architecture

-how kappa affect embeddings
+Kappa architecture: how kappa affect embeddings